 Many Moseley students experience barriers and trauma that impact their ability to focus on learning.
 Thankfully, they have a teaching and support staff that loves them and is committed to improving their educational success while also making sure they have a safe environment and are well cared for with clothes and meals.
 Whenever you walk into the front office at Moseley, you know you are in a school that wants all students to do well because they are constantly celebrating small, daily wins.
 It's a school that embraces their neighborhood, their community partners, and most importantly their students and families.

 A parent of a Moseley student, Cornethia Foreman, agrees that Moseley had always done great things for students, though it didn't have the best reputation outside of the community.
 "People sort of looked down on Moseley," she says.

 Moseley had a history of low achievement scores.
-The state rating fluctuated between the two lowest state accountability categories for nine years.
-In the 2016-2017 school year, Moseley was ranked by the state as having the fifth lowest performance of all traditional public schools in Florida.1 The following year, Putnam County School district hired the consulting team members because the district believed that this investment would provide the right supports to lift Moseley out of comprehensive support and improvement (CSI) status and help it achieve its true potential.
+The state rating fluctuated between a "D" and "F" for nine years, and in the 2016-2017 school year, Moseley's scores were among the lowest for traditional public schools in Florida.1 The following year, Putnam County School district hired the consulting team members because the district believed that this investment would provide the right supports to lift Moseley out of comprehensive support and improvement (CSI) status and help it achieve its true potential.